-So before you start emailing your question or questions out to anyone, it’s very important to do some prep work first.
+Before you start emailing your question or questions out to anyone, it’s very important to do some preparation work first.

 First, you’ll need to make a list of as many bloggers, industry experts, and influencers in your niche as you can.